 Bacteriology research at AFBI Stormont

-The research work undertaken at AFBI Stormont includes both applied (translational) and basic research, reflecting the mix of DARD-funded and externally-funded research work conducted.
+The research work undertaken at AFBI Stormont includes both applied (translational) and basic research, reflecting the mix of DAERA - funded and externally-funded research work conducted.

 AFBI is recognised internationally as a centre of excellence in bovine tuberculosis (bTB) research and development, with AFBI researchers active in international and collaborative research networks.